r-lyeh-archived/bundle/README.md

 bundle
 ======

-- Bundle is a lightweight C++ compression library that provides interface for ZIP, LZMA, LZIP, ZPAQ, LZ4, BROTLI and SHOCO algorithms.
+- Bundle is an embeddable compression library that supports ZIP, LZMA, LZIP, ZPAQ, LZ4, BROTLI and SHOCO (C++03)(C++11).
 - Bundle is optimized for highest compression ratios on each compressor, wherever possible.
 - Bundle is optimized for fastest decompression times on each decompressor, wherever possible.
 - Bundle is easy to integrate, comes in an amalgamated distribution.
 - Bundle is tiny.
-All dependencies included.
-Self-contained.
+Header and source files.
+Self-contained, dependencies included.
 - Bundle is cross-platform.
 - Bundle is BOOST licensed.